Low / Slow

 Top of page

-Guide Tip: Not getting takes?
-Change one variable at a time: depth → size → colour → speed.
+Guide Tip: Change one variable at a time: depth → size → colour → speed.

 Carry a size range and vary bead weight to control depth and drift speed.
 Below are proven producers on the Vaal with quick “when to fish” notes.

 Fast sinker for riffles & pockets.
-Colours: olive, black, copper and many more.
+Colours: olive, black, copper and more.

-Euro & indicator dropper; great as anchor in two-fly rigs.
+Euro & indicator dropper; great as control / anchor in two-fly rigs.

 All-rounder; natural mayfly profile with a touch of pop.